RideMatch1/qubic-anna-lab-public/README.md

 See `SECURITY.md` for verification steps and code review checklist.

 **Note**: Some virus scanners may flag Python scripts using cryptographic libraries.
-Review the code yourself to verify safety.
+Review the code yourself, use VirusTotal or any other antivirus tool if you are concerned.

 ---